intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 ##  Responding to Requests for Information

-   If another organization requests information that can be found in an IETF document of the types indicated in Section 5.2, this can be transmitted by the (co)chair(s) of the addressed group, indicating the level of agreement for the relevant document.
+   If another organization requests information that can be found in an IETF document, this can be transmitted by the (co)chair(s) of the addressed group, indicating the level of agreement for the relevant document, as also discussed in {{transmit-docs}}.

 ## Responding to Requests for Comments